gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 - $\Utilization<1$ is the scenario we’re just described.
 We have *more than enough* $\Capacity$ to handle jobs.
 We’re still paying for that extra $\Capacity$ though.

-- $\Utilization=1$ means we’re right on the money — every cent we’re pumping into our system is translated into jobs that get processed.
+- $\Utilization=1$ means we’re right on the money – we're translating every cent we’re pumping into our system into processing jobs.
 It’s the ideal scenario.
 It’s also dangerously close to failure.

 - $\Utilization>1$ just means we’re not handling jobs, which is a Very Bad Thing$\texttrademark$ and something we’re not considering right now.